guekling/ifs4205team1/README.md

 The database used is PostgreSQL v10.10.

-1. Create a `.env` file in the same folder as the `settings.py` file.
+1. Create a `.env` file in the `ifs4205team1/config/settings` folder.

 2. Add the following into the `.env` file: